billyjacoby/react-calc/README.md

 # A simple React calculator demonstration

-This is a simple application that is built with as few outside libraries as possible in order to demonstrate an understanding of core React concepts including:
+This is a simple application that is built with as few outside libraries as possible in order to demonstrate an understanding of core concepts including:

 - Hooks
 - Props
 - State
+- CSS Variables

 It was built with create-react-app and the following libraries were added for the noted reasons: